margaretmf/margaretmf.github.io/creativewriting.md

 'I hope that man is ok with crying.'
 'I hope that dad hugs his child.'
 'I hope that woman finds her dreams met.'
-'It's a beautiful world,' he said, 'thanks for your thoguths, and thanks for your wishes.'
+'It's a beautiful world,' he said, 'thanks for your thougths, and thanks for your wishes.'
 With a plop, the coin fell into the well with a plop and it touched the water, and the water rippled out.
 This love ripples on and on and on.
 The wishes ripple on and one and on.